ilhamrizk/build/README.md

 ### Prerequisites

 What things you need to install the software and how to install them This builder only work for linux (tested and worked on ubuntu 18.04).

+check your wifi interface. if it's not wlp2s0, open /usr/local/bin/saras/mesh.sh then change all wlp2s0 to your wifi interface.

 ```
 Give examples